psycopg/psycopg/docs/basic/concepts.rst

 and planning load;
 :ref:`Pipeline mode <pipeline-mode>`, which mitigates problems with network latency;
+:ref:`Asynchronous support <async>`, which minimizes total elapsed time by allowing all processes, whether on client or server, to run concurrently;
 and :ref:`COPY <copy>` methods, for efficient bulk data transfer in and out of the database.